tildetown/tildemush-docs/README.md

 3. Use the `up-arrow`, `down-arrow`, and `enter-key` to login or create an account

-## Accessing the MAIN tab

-The MAIN tab can be accessed from any of the tabs.

-### To access the MAIN tab

-1. Press `F1`

 ## Sending a message to all users in your current location

 The MAIN tab allows you to interact with users and objects.
 The MAIN tab is where you will communicate with other users.